 This award is presented to operations that logged between 200,000 and 1,000,000 worker hours and had the lowest compensable injury-frequency rate.
-The 2009 recipient was Teck Coal's Greenhills Operations.
+In 2010 there was a tie between two operations, both with an injury-frequency rate of zero.
+The two recipients for 2010 were Teck Coal's Line Creek Operations and Thompson Creek Mining's Endako Mine.